Learning to Generate Rigid Body Interactions with Video Diffusion Models: Experiments

-\paragraph{Quantitative evaluation.} We also evaluate metrics with different configurations of textual conditioning in Table~\ref{tab:text-quantitative}.
+We also evaluate metrics with different textual conditioning in Table~\ref{tab:text-quantitative}.
 We consider trainings with $c_\emptyset$, using $c_\emptyset$ or $c_\text{infer}$ at inference.
-Results demonstrate that using $c$ at training time boosts object consistency (IoU 0.376 vs 0.356 of the second best configuration) and overall realism (FVD 231.3 vs 238.8, MSE on par), while we lose some motion consistency (FMVD 174.4 vs 143.8 of the best model).
+Results demonstrate that using $c$ at training time boosts object consistency (IoU 0.376 vs 0.356 of the second best configuration), overall realism (FVD 231.3 vs 238.8, MSE on par), while we lose some motion consistency (FMVD 174.4 vs 143.8 of the best model).
 However, note that Table~\ref{tab:text-quantitative} includes \textit{only evaluation on synthetic data}, where we have access to a motion ground truth.
-Considering the improved qualitatives on \real and the benefit on complex interactions (see Figure~\ref{fig:3d-impact}) we believe the use of captions $c$ during training is still beneficial for the final model to preserve its capabilities.\looseness=-1
+Considering the improved qualitatives on \emph{Real World} and the benefit on complex interactions (see Figure~\ref{fig:3d-impact}) we believe the use of captions $c$ during training is still beneficial for the final model to improve robustness and preserve its capabilities.\looseness=-1